scala/docs.scala-lang/style/scaladoc.md

      */
     def myMethod = {}

+An alternative Scaladoc comment style right-aligns the column of asterisks under the second asterisk, in the third column.
+The Scaladoc tool also accepts Javadoc comment formatting, with text following the single asterisks, separated by a single space.
+Because the comment markup is sensitive to whitespace, the tool must be able to infer the left margin.

-For methods and other type members where the only documentation needed is a simple, short description, this format can be used:
+For methods and other type members where the only documentation needed is a simple, short description, a one-line format can be used:

     /** Does something very simple */
     def simple = {}